Plain and clean, the color white makes a bold statement.

 Establishing a Purpose

 White can emphasize the meaning or purpose of a room.
-For example, since white represents purity and cleanliness, it is almost always used in bathrooms.
-A white bath is also a must-have because it makes a statement.
+For example, since white represents purity and cleanliness, it often makes sense for bathrooms.
+On a practical level, white bathroom fixtures can be bleached clean, whereas colored fixtures might be discolored by bleach.

-In other rooms, like the living room or kitchen, black and white elements can give a whitewashed space some personality and make it look more modern.
-Mix white with modern things like a black TV mounted on the wall and silver lamps for a sleeker appearance.
+In other rooms, like the living room or kitchen, white elements can make a space look more modern.
+Mix white with other netural tones like a black TV mounted on the wall and silver lamps for a sleeker appearance.
 Hanging prints and photos in white frames on the wall is also trendy right now.
-The pictures can match the white theme or be more daring and clash.

 White with pastel colors is a fun way to liven up a child’s room or a creative space like an office.
 You can also go for a white wall with accent colors to create a striking look.